-To tune a standby workload on a primary database, specify the database_link_to parameter in DBMS_SQLTUNE procedures.
+If you want to tune a SQL statement written on the primary database on the standby database, then on the standby, specify the database_link_to parameter in DBMS_SQLTUNE procedures.
 By default, the database_link_to parameter is null, which means that tuning is local.